|

 When you know your niche and your ideal audience, you'll be able to think of them when you're creating resources.

-How do You Find Your Niche on TpT?
+4 Ways to Find Your Niche on TpT

 Use some of these tips to find your niche!